TTMaZa/simple_watchdog_timer/README.rst

 License
 -------

-TimedDict is released under the MIT License.
+simple_watchdog_timer is released under the MIT License.
 See LICENSE for more information.